Value proposition canvas

 - Allow yourself 45 minutes of undisturbed time

 To get started with the Value Proposition Canvas, always start with the customer.
 Of course, you may have many different customer segments that you serve (or want to serve).
-So, as a team your first task is to have a discussion about who the customers actually are from a high level, whereupon you can make some decisions about who you are designing for.
-You may need to fill out several canvas- es, one for each customer.
+So, as a team, your first task is to have a discussion about who the customers actually are.
+You may need to fill out several canvases, one for each customer.

 Finally, once you’ve completed the right side of the canvas, move over to the left side.
 First, list some solution options that come to mind.
-You might have some already, or you might create some during an ideation session (detailed in the next chapter).
+You might have some already, or you might create some during an ideation session.
 With these in place, you’ll need to decide how these can be used together to address your customers’ jobs, pains, and gains in unique ways that resonate with your customers.

 Using this canvas a few times will help you think differently about your customers and what you offer to them.
 What’s more, done well, your customers will think totally different about why they hired you to fulfill their needs in the first place.

 TIP!
 Check the job-to-be-done with actual customers.
-You’d be surprised about the answers they will give.
-Look up the “Milkshake” video by Clayton Christensen toe be inspired.
+You’d be surprised by the answers they will give.
+Look up the “Milkshake” video by Clayton Christensen to be inspired.